 - The recipients will be notified by email to access the SafeBox in order to securely retrieve its content.

-Note: A direct access to your Web application – as well as a few SafeBox management options – are available from XM SendSecure for Outlook: see Managing SafeBoxes.
+Note: A direct access to your XM SendSecure Web application – as well as a few SafeBox management options – are available from XM SendSecure for Outlook: see Basic SafeBox Management from Outlook.

-If you started writing an email but finally realize that you need to secure your communication by using XM SendSecure:
+If you started writing an email in Outlook but finally realized (before sending it) that you need to secure your communication by using XM SendSecure:

 - Stay in your email composition window.

 Locate and click the XM SendSecure